Davis Projects for Peace

 To be considered, students must:

-* Prepare a written statement--not to exceed two pages, single spaced--which describes the project (who, what, where, how), specifies the expected outcomes and prospects for future effects of the project, and (if necessary) includes pre-approvals of all parties and organizations involved in the project (for instance, a hosting non-profit or NGO).
+- A written statement--not to exceed two pages, single spaced--which describes the project (who, what, where, how), specifies the expected outcomes and prospects for future effects of the project, and (if necessary) includes pre-approvals of all parties and organizations involved in the project (for instance, a hosting non-profit or NGO).
+Pre-approval must be verified in writing by the organizations/parties involved on official letterhead.

-* Develop a one-page budget that includes all significant costs, such as airfare, lodging, food, and materials.
+- Develop a one-page budget using our spreadsheet as a model that includes all significant costs, such as airfare, lodging, food, and materials.

-* Submit the proposal as a PDF or Word document to Sarah Rechtzigel in the Career Center, by 5 PM on Monday, January 13, 2014.
+- Submit the proposal as a PDF or Word document to firstname.lastname@example.org(indicate "Davis" in the subject line), by 5 PM on Monday, January 16, 2017.

-Questions can be directed to Associate Director of Corporate and Foundation Relations Christopher Tassava x5833.
-Christopher will be happy to meet with you individually to answer questions or hear about possible proposals; call him for an appointment at x5833.
+Questions can be directed to Associate Director of Corporate and Foundation Relations Christopher Tassava (x5833) or Director of Student Fellowships Marynel Ryan Van Zee (x4300).
+Christopher or Marynel will be happy to meet with you individually to answer questions or hear about possible proposals.

 ** Communication between students and the Davis UWC Scholars office is prohibited.